Nictiz/Nictiz-tooling-testscripts/generate/README.md

   Note: if there are subfolders in the folder on which an additional target is defined, each variant of the input folder will contain the full set of subfolders (but with slightly different content, of course).
 - `targets`: This parameter contains the default target '#default', to which the targets defined in `targets.additional` are added.
 Used when building the default target is unwanted.
 - `version.addition`: a string that will be added verbatim to the value in the `TestScript.version` from the input file.
 If this element is absent, it will be populated with this value.
-- `packages`: a comma-separated list of packages that should be added as a dependency in TestScripts aimed at ConformanceLab.
-- `package.*`: for each package specified in the `packages` parameter, a package version should be defined.
-E.g. if `packages` is set to `nictiz.fhir.nl.stu3.zib2017`, a parameter called `package.nictiz.fhir.nl.stu3.zib2017` should be defined with the version that needs to be used.
 - `convert.to.json.file`: the path of a writable file where all referenced JSON fixtures are collected that don't exists, but for which an XML counterpart exists.
 This file can be used for the 'convertXmlToJson' script in this repo.
 If this parameter is not set, this situation will be treated like any other missing fixture and the build will fail.

 ### Building multiple projects